 Predation

 If alarmed, nine-banded armadillos can flee with surprising speed.
 Occasionally, a large predator may be able to ambush the armadillo before it can clear a distance, and breach the hard carapace with a well-placed bite or swipe.
 If the fleeing escape fails, the armadillo may quickly dig a shallow trench and lodge itself inside.
 Predators are rarely able to dislodge the animal once it has burrowed itself, and abandon their prey when they cannot breach the armadillo's armor or grasp its tapered tail.[10]
 Due to their softer carapaces, juvenile armadillos are more likely to fall victim to natural predation and their cautious behavior generally reflects this.
 Young nine-banded armadillos tend to forage earlier in the day and are more wary of the approach of an unknown animal (including humans) than are adults.
-Their known natural predators include cougars (perhaps the leading predator), maned wolves, coyotes, black bears, red wolves, jaguars, alligators, bobcats, and large raptors.
-By far the leading predator of nine-banded armadillos today is humans, as armadillos are locally harvested for their meat and shells and many thousands fall victim to auto accidents every year.[23][24]
+Their known natural predators include cougars (perhaps the leading predator), maned wolves, jaguars, and large raptors.
+Many thousands fall victim to roadkill caused by auto accidents every year.[17][18]

 Reproduction

-Mating takes place during a two-to-three month long mating season, which occurs from July–August in the Northern Hemisphere and November–January in the Southern Hemisphere.
-A single egg is fertilized, but implantation is delayed for three to four months to ensure the young will not be born during an unfavorable time.
-Once the zygote does implant in the uterus, a gestation period of four months occurs, after which the zygote splits into four identical embryos via collapse of the common amnion and subsequent division of the embryonic shield[25].
-Each of the four embryos has a separate amnion and umbilical cord[26], but all four are attached to a common placenta.[27]
-They are born in March and weigh 85 g (3 oz).[28]
+Mating takes place during a two-to-three month long mating season, which occurs from November–January.
+A single egg is fertilized and develops into a blastocyst, but implantation is delayed for three to four months to ensure the young will not be born during an unfavorable time.
+Once the blastocyst does implant in the uterus it splits into four identical embryos via collapse of the common amnion and subsequent division of the embryonic shield.[19]
+Each of the four embryos has a separate amnion and umbilical cord,[20] but all four are attached to a common placenta.[21]
+The gestation period is four months.
+At birth, they weigh 85 g (3 oz).[22]
 After birth, the quadruplets remain in the burrow, living off the mother's milk for about three months.
-They then begin to forage with the mother, eventually leaving after six months to a year.[10][7]
+They then begin to forage with the mother, eventually leaving after six months to a year.[10][9]

 Effect on the environment

 The foraging of nine-banded armadillo can cause mild damage to the root systems of certain plants.
-Skunks, cotton rats, burrowing owls, pine snakes, and rattlesnakes can be found living in abandoned armadillo burrows.[10]
-Occasionally, the armadillo may threaten the endangered gopher tortoise by aggressively displacing them from their burrows and claiming the burrows for themselves.[20]
-Studies have shown the fan-tailed warbler habitually follows armadillos to feed on insects and other invertebrates displaced by them.[29]
+Skunks, cotton rats, burrowing owls, and rattlesnakes can be found living in abandoned armadillo burrows.[10]

 References